 .
 But here it's [A-z]

 As always, ASCII table comes to the rescue to help us understand it.
-A-Z are consecutive, then for some reason we have these punctuation symbols, and only then a-z follows.
+A-Z are consecutive, then for some reason some smart-ass decided we need to have these punctuation symbols there, and only then a-z follows.
 The range [A-z]

 is colored in blue.